jason-winn/jason-winn.github.io/hobbies/aviation.md

     description: |
       When I moved to Vancouver one of the first things I did was to get up flying.
 I fly out of Boundary Bay Airport (CZBB).

-      My favourite spots to take passengers include: Widgeon Lake, Qualicum Beach (CAT4), and Squamish (CYSE).
+      My favourite spots to take passengers are Widgeon Lake and Qualicum Beach (CAT4).
 There are many other places I'm hoping to check out soon!
     image_src: "/hobbies/aviation/vancouver.svg"
 ---